OmkarChekuri/AgenticAI_Langgraph/Readme.md

 A dynamic, multimodal AI agent using [LangGraph](https://github.com/langchain-ai/langgraph), integrated with a user-friendly Streamlit web interface.
 The agent can intelligently route user queries to specialized Large Language Models (LLMs) for text generation, code assistance, or image understanding.

+**Demo hardware:**
+_This application is run on a laptop with an Intel i7 7th Gen CPU, NVIDIA RTX 3060TI GPU, and 16GB RAM._

 ---

 ## Demo